davidusb-geek/emhass-add-on/emhass/README.md

 # EMHASS Add-on

-This is experimental and a work in progress.

 A Home Assistant Add-on for the EMHASS module: Energy Management for Home Assistant

 The EMHASS module github repository: https://github.com/davidusb-geek/emhass